ljmerza/light-entity-card/README.md

 Control any light/switch entity through lovelace

 ## Notice
-v5 is only compatible from version 2022.3 onwards
+v5 is only compatible from version 2022.3 onwards.
+This card will not work after 2023.2.x

 ## Support